ethpm/ethpm-spec/docs/source/package-spec.rst

 The *Link Reference* Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A `link reference`_ object has the following key/value pairs.
-All `link
+A **|LinkReference| object** has the following key/value pairs.
+All
-references`_ are assumed to be associated with some corresponding bytecode.
+link references are assumed to be associated with some corresponding bytecode.

 Offsets: ``offsets``
 ^^^^^^^^^^^^^^^^^^^^

 The ``offsets`` field is an array of integers, corresponding to each of the
 start positions where the link reference appears in the bytecode.
-Locations are 0-indexed from the beginning of the binary representation of
+Locations are 0-indexed from the beginning of the bytes representation of
 the corresponding bytecode.
 This field is invalid if it references a position
 that is beyond the end of the bytecode.